tribixbite/awesome/README.md

 ## Python

+*   [longd3/mj-remit](https://github.com/longd3/mj-remit) - a Discord bot that allows anyone on a server to interact with Midjourney Bot
 *   [ausbitbank/ChatGPTDiscord](https://github.com/ausbitbank/ChatGPTDiscord) - Discord bot for interacting with ChatGPT's API by OpenAI
 *   [TheExplainthis/ChatGPT-Discord-Bot](https://github.com/TheExplainthis/ChatGPT-Discord-Bot) - This is a repository that allows you to integrate ChatGPT into Discord.
 *   [Zero6992/chatGPT-discord-bot](https://github.com/Zero6992/chatGPT-discord-bot) - Integrate ChatGPT into your own discord bot